joshglenn/react-native-wiki/Issue-Management-Oncall.md

 ## Oncall Playbook

+We place a higher priority on pull requests over issues.
+PRs indicates a higher level of commitment to the project and it is respectful of the author's time to look into each PR as soon as possible.

+### Triaging Pull Requests

+Take a look at our [Pull Request Priority](https://github.com/facebook/react-native/wiki/Pull-Request-Priority) wiki.

+One of the challenges that we face in the React Native project is that the surface area for a PR may be too large for any one person to review.
+One PR may introduce changes to JavaScript, iOS, and Android.
+Even focused PRs may have unforeseen performance considerations.
+We tend to err against importing PRs unless the value add is clear.

+We are also working towards slimmening down the core React Native package, therefore we are reluctant to import PRs that may work best as a third party module.

 ### Triaging Issues

 - Go through recently opened issues and add labels to issues that require attention from the original author: